WojciechMatuszewski/programming-notes/aws-stuff.md

 ##### DirectConnect + VPN

-- this setup basically means **setting up VPN connection over DirectConnect line**
+- this setup basically means **setting up VPN connection over DirectConnect public VIF**

 * mainly used **for encryption**.
 What is because **Direct Connect does not encrypt** the data but **VPN does encrypt it**.

+- remember that **DirectConnect routes are always favourited against VPN routes**.
+You can **change BGP route weight for adjustments**.

 ##### Combining Direct Connects